 Finding good employees is all about looking in the right places.
 Instead of sifting and sorting through job applications from people you wouldn’t hire in a million years, why don’t you switch up your hiring strategy?
 By focusing your recruitment efforts in the right places, you’ll attract the type of people that you ultimately want to hire.

-- Social Media Recruiting – How’s your social following on Twitter, Facebook, Instagram, SnapChat, and YouTube?
+2. Social Media Recruiting – How’s your social following on Twitter, Facebook, Instagram, Snapchat, and YouTube?
 The people who follow your company do so for a reason.
 Share job openings with this social audience of potential job seekers who already “like” you.
 If you want to learn more about getting this done, check out our free eBook on Recruiting with Social Media.

-- Professional Organizations – Is there a professional organization associated with your industry?
+3. Professional Organizations – Is there a professional organization associated with your industry?
+These can be great places to recruit your new talent.
 Tap into their newsletters, job boards, or magazines to reach professionals who are committed to your niche.

-- Company Career Site – Job seekers who actively want to work for your company will visit your company’s career site regularly.
-Utilize this online resource to post your job openings.
+6. Company Career Site – Job seekers who actively want to work for your company will visit your company’s career site regularly.
+Utilize this online resource to post your job openings as it’s a fantastic place to recruit.
 If you don’t have a career site directly on your website, get one from WorkBright ATS here.

-WorkBright now offers online application and candidate tracking!
+WorkBright’s employee onboarding software now offers online application and candidate tracking!
+Plus, you can verify work eligibility virtually using our Remote I9!
 To check it out for yourself, request a demonstration here.